cosmos/sdk-tutorials/academy/my-own-chain/cosmwasm.md

 In this last command, `wasm` is [an alias](https://github.com/InterWasm/cw-contracts/blob/ac4c2b9/contracts/nameservice/.cargo/config#L2) for `wasm build --release --target wasm32-unknown-unknown`.

 You now have a compiled smart contract on file.
-Remember that, as is generally the case for developing on blockchain, you want to maintain your smart contract binary as small as possible.
-Rust compiled it in a standard way.
+You want to maintain your smart contract binary as small as possible and Rust compiled with default settings.
 Check the size of your build with:

 ```sh
 $ ls -lh target/wasm32-unknown-unknown/release/cw_nameservice.wasm
 -rwxr-xr-x 2 me staff 1.7M target/wasm32-unknown-unknown/release/cw_nameservice.wasm
 ```

-Ouch.
-Fortunately, if you so choose, you can optimize the code with a [Docker](https://www.docker.com/) container based on an [image provided by CosmWasm](https://hub.docker.com/r/cosmwasm/rust-optimizer/tags) for production purposes.
-Give it a try:
+You can optimize the code with a [Docker](https://www.docker.com/) container based on an [image provided by CosmWasm](https://hub.docker.com/r/cosmwasm/rust-optimizer/tags) for production purposes:

 ```sh
 $ docker run --rm -v "$(pwd)":/code \